sonic-net/SONiC/doc/mgmt/SONiC Management Framework Show Techsupport HLD.md

 N/A
 ### 3.3.1 Orchestration Agent
 ### 3.3.2 Other Process
 The "show techsupport" feature requires RPC support in a process running within the host context.
-The host process handling the RPC is the SONiC Host Services D-Bus server.
-It is responsible for dispatching "show techsupport" requests from the management framework container to a SONiC Host Services D-Bus “servlet” for the “show techsupport” command to trigger allocation of an output file, gathering and packing of the required information into the output file, and sending of a response to the management framework RPC agent to specify the name and path of the output file.
+The host process handling the RPC is responsible for dispatching "show techsupport" requests from the management framework container to trigger allocation of an output file, gathering and packing of the required information into the output file, and sending a response to the management framework RPC agent to specify the name and path of the output file.

+To enable this functionality, The "sonic-hostservices" service must be operational in the host context.
+If the "Active:" status for the service is not "active" within the host, the user must activate it before attempting to use the Management Framework front end for the "show techsupport" facility.

+The status can be queried from the host via:

+`
+systemctl status sonic-hostservices
+`

+The service can be activated via:

+`
+systemctl start sonic-hostservices
+`

 ## 3.4 SyncD
 N/A